Looking for help with your list?

 Setup for this automation has a few steps.

-To create a birthday campaign, you’ll first need contact birthday information in a MailChimp Birthday field.
-This is a list field where you’ll store the dates in MM/DD (Month/Day) format.
+To create a birthday campaign, you’ll first need contact birthday information in a Mailchimp Birthday field.
+This is an audience field where you’ll store the dates in MM/DD (Month/Day) format.
 A regular date field in MM/DD/YYYY (Month/Day/Year) format won’t work with this type of automation.

 Create an Automated Birthday Campaign

-Now that you’ve got a birthday field in your MailChimp list, it’s time to get started on your email.
+Now that you’ve got a birthday field in your Mailchimp audience, it’s time to get started on your email.

 By default, the automated birthday campaign is a 3-email series that sends before, on, and after your subscriber’s birthday.
 You can change this to send more or fewer emails if you want.